Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 `ArrowSpace` was exercised on a multi‑year (1999 to 2025) CVE corpus ([cve.org](https://www.cve.org/downloads)) using a domain‑adapted (fine-tuned) encoder and the built‑in `spectral search modes` to evaluate long‑tail retrieval quality against cosine similarity baselines.

 The run uses the `ArrowSpaceBuilder` API and the same query pathway for cosine, hybrid, and taumode (τ=0.62, lower taumodes currently in test; τ=0.22 looks even more promising), ensuring identical preprocessing and k‑selection across modes.

+TLDR; taumode confirmed itself as a similarity score that can outperform geometric similarity scores by encoding edgewise graphs' topological characteristics into a synthetic linear index as described in its [foundational paper](https://joss.theoj.org/papers/10.21105/joss.09002).
+This has been demonstrated on the Common Vulnerabilities and Exposures dataset.

 ## Why this dataset matters